Table of Contents

 After setting the parameters, you can continue with the “Test & Continue” button.
 Zapier will create a test task.

-You can check that the results of the new task are listed by opening the spreadsheet file where the results will be listed in the previous integration.
+You can check that the results of the new task are listed by opening the spreadsheet file where the results were listed in the previous integration.

 Task results are reflected in the list.
 The integration setup configuration seems to be successful.
 Zap workflow can now be published.